maryam-nasir/travel-app/README.md

 - **Feature-Rich Section**: A complex and feature-rich section offering advanced functionalities or in-depth information.

-- **Call to Action for Mobile Apps**: A call-to-action section encouraging users to explore the mobile app version, complete with download links.
+- **Call to Action for Mobile Apps**: A call-to-action section encouraging users to explore the mobile app version.

 - **Footer**: Comprehensive footer section containing site and social media links for easy navigation and connectivity.